 II.
 Rules for plaster models (GENERAL category only)

-- Entrants who qualify for the final stage will be required to submit a pair of plaster models made on the basis of the designs selected at the preliminary stage.
+- Entrants who qualify for the final stage will be required to submit a pair of plaster models (the obverse and reverse sides) made on the basis of the designs selected at the preliminary stage.

 - Plaster models should be engraved designs on a plaster base with an internal diameter of 120 mm.
 Qualified entrants will be notified of further details later.

-- Entrants may ask other persons to make plaster models for them at their own expense if it is difficult for them to make such models themselves.
+- Entrants may have third persons make such plaster models at their own expense if it is difficult for them to make such models themselves.

 - Works (designs and plaster models) submitted to the Competition will not be returned to the entrants.

 - Entrants are responsible for sending works to the designated address at their own expense.
-The Japan Mint is not responsible for any damage to works during shipment.
+The Japan Mint is not responsible for any damages or losses during shipping of the works.